 After meeting a red snake in the toilet, we took off into the Dasht-e Lut.

-The Lut desert is the place where they once had the highest temperature ever measured at +70 degrees Celsius.
+The Lut desert is a place where the highest temperature ever was measured at a scorching +70 degrees Celsius.
 It is also famous for the kaluts, big sand castles which reminded me of Monument Valley in North America.

 Northbound train